yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![In this screenshot, TailspinToys-dev, TailspinToys-production, and TailspinToys-test appear under Resource groups in the Azure Portal.](images/stepbystep/media/image55.png "Resource groups screenshot")

-## Exercise 2: Create Azure DevOps team project and Git Repository
+## Exercise 2: Create Azure DevOps project and Git Repository

 Duration: 15 Minutes

-In this exercise, you will create and configure an Azure DevOps account along with an Agile team project.
+In this exercise, you will create and configure an Azure DevOps account along with an Agile project.

 ### Task 1: Create Azure DevOps Account